mspnp/aks-baseline/03-aad.md

 ## Steps

 > :book: The Contoso Bicycle Azure AD team requires all admin access to AKS clusters be security-group based.
-This applies to the new AKS cluster that is being built for Application ID a0008 under the BU001 business unit.
-Kubernetes RBAC will be AAD-backed and access granted based on a user's AAD group membership.
+This applies to the new AKS cluster that is being built for Application ID a0008 under the BU0001 business unit.
+Kubernetes RBAC will be AAD-backed and access granted based on users' AAD group membership(s).

 1. Query and save your Azure subscription's tenant id.